hanakla/froute/README.md

 - Compat API via `useRouter` or `withRouter`
   - Compatible features
     - `pathname`, `query`, `push()`, `replace()`, `prefetch()`, `back()`, `reload()`
-  - But it's not type safe
+  - But it's not type safe in Next.js
 - Next.js specific functions not supported likes `asPath`, `isFallback`, `basePath`, `locale`, `locales` and `defaultLocale`
   - `<Link />` only href props compatible but behaviour in-compatible.
     - Froute's Link has `<a />` element.
 Next.js is not.